A Harder-Narasimhan theory for Kisin modules: Introduction

-It is a well-known consequence of the tensor product theorem that one can then extend a Harder-Narasimhan theory from the setting of `vector bundles' to that of $G$-bundles.
-Theorem \ref{thm:tpintro} should have applications to the study of Shimura varieties beyond PEL-type along the lines of \cite{fargues00, fargues2007}.
+It is a well-known consequence of the tensor product theorem that one can then extend a Harder--Narasimhan theory from the setting of `vector bundles' to that of $G$-bundles.
+Theorem \ref{thm:tpintro} should have applications to the study of Shimura varieties beyond PEL-type along the lines of \cite{fargues2007, fargues2019}.
+Some applications to Shimura varieties were obtained in \cite{irissarry2017, irissarry2016} (see Section \ref{sec:RR} for further discussion).
 However, we do not pursue that here.
-Instead, in \S\S4-5, we discuss an application of the tensor product theorem in a different direction.
-In \cite{levin2015}, the first author developed a theory of Kisin modules with $G$-structure.
-We use the HN-theory to study moduli spaces of Kisin modules with $G$-structure.
+Instead, we discuss an application of the tensor product theorem in a different direction.